Kraken vs. Golden Knights: Betting Trends, Odds, Advanced Stats

 Kraken Betting Insights

-- This season the Kraken have won 18 of the 40 games, or 45.0%, in which they've been an underdog.
+- The Kraken have won 18, or 43.9%, of the 41 games they have played while the underdog this season.

-- Seattle has a record of 12-8 in games when sportsbooks have them as underdogs of at least +125 on the moneyline.
+- Seattle has a record of 17-20 in games when oddsmakers have them as underdogs of at least +100 on the moneyline.

-- The implied probability of a win by the Kraken, based on the moneyline, is 44.4%.
+- The sportsbooks' moneyline implies a 50.0% chance of victory for the Kraken.

 Kraken vs. Golden Knights Rankings